Minal0703/CharliesAngelsAutoDesign/README.md

     Then Select Size S
     Then Click on Add To Bag

-  @WIP
  Scenario: Verify user able to apply prize filter
     Given Enter kalini in search component
     Then Select Prize Filter and apply value
 Feature: Features to verify all the myntra product search result page related functionalities